gitlabhq/gitlabhq/doc/user/project/new_ci_build_permissions_model.md

 With the update permission model we also extended the support for accessing Container Registries for private projects.

-> **Note:**
+> **Notes:**
-As GitLab Runner 1.6 doesn't yet incorporate the introduced changes for permissions, this makes the `image:` directive to not work with private projects automatically.
-The manual configuration by an Administrator is required to use private images.
-We plan to remove that limitation in one of the upcoming releases.
+- GitLab Runner versions prior to 1.8 don't incorporate the introduced changes for permissions.
+This makes the `image:` directive to not work with private projects automatically and it needs to be configured manually on Runner's host with a predefined account (for example administrator's personal account with access token created explicitly for this purpose).
+This issue is resolved with latest changes in GitLab Runner 1.8 which receives GitLab credentials with build data.
+- Starting with GitLab 8.12, if you have 2FA enabled in your account, you need to pass a personal access token instead of your password in order to login to GitLab's Container Registry.

 Your builds can access all container images that you would normally have access to.
 The only implication is that you can push to the Container Registry of the